 Solar attic fans are best installed in the south-facing corner of your roof.
 If you have a flat-pitched roof, all you will need is a flush-mount unit.
 Once you have determined the perfect angle, connect the wires to the terminal box, which can be found on the panel’s underside.

-For smooth-sailing do-it-yourself solar attic fan installation, follow the wiring diagram often printed on the panels’ bottom part.
+Follow the wiring diagram often printed on the panels’ bottom part for smooth-sailing do-it-yourself solar attic fan installation.

 3. Make Sure to Tighten the Connectors

-You will find a water-tight connector in your solar attic fan kit to the outer junction or terminal box to prevent moisture from seeping through the gaps.
+In your solar attic fan kit, you will find a water-tight connector to the outer junction or terminal box to prevent moisture from seeping through the gaps.
 Next, strip the gauge wire and then thread it through the opening of the junction box.

 Attach the red wire to the positive terminal and the black one to the negative terminal.
 You’ll then need to secure the water-tight lid of the box, as well as the connector.